stormchaserroleplaying/stormchaserRPG/Backgrounds/index.md

 * A package of starting equipment that your character possesses from their previous occupation.
 * 10 character points to spend on background talents, skills, tools or languages, as described below.

-A background talent may be a species feat, a skill feat, a tool feat, or other feat marked ᴮᴳ.
+A background talent may be a species talent, a skill talent, a tool talent, or other talent marked ᴮᴳ.
 If you use [the optional rule to spend coin on gear](http://stormchaserroleplaying.com/stormchaserRPG/Equipment/StartingEquipment/), you do not receive the starting equipment from your background.